hege0110/academic-kickstart/content/project/drone.md

 tags = []

 # Project summary to display on homepage.
-summary = "Hobby experience with flying computer platforms"
+summary = "Documenting my hobby experience with flying computer platforms"

 # Optional image to display on homepage.
 image_preview = ""